 In December 2016, Rebecca East and Keely Mancini attended a fundraising event in Meandarra, five hours West of Brisbane.
 The event was held at ‘Uralla’ a property owned by Bec’s long time friends, Scott and Ann-Marie Attwool.

-When they arrived, it was hot, 44 degrees in the shade but the heat was the furthest thing from anyones’ mind.
+Bec and Keely arrived to one of the hottest days of the year, 44 degrees in the shade, but the heat was the furthest thing from anyones’ mind.
 The 300 guests braved the heat dressed in typical farmer attire, long sleeved shirts, heavy pants and RMs, women in heels and their best frocks.

 This event had been organised by the Meandarra community in memory of a local farmer, Graeme Bridle.
 Bec and Keely, inspired by the energy and spirit of this rural community soon stopped complaining about the heat as they listened to the tribute to Graeme who had died suddenly due to an undiagnosed heart condition.
 Had he known, he might still be here today.

 As the day progressed, seeing the strength and spirit of this community, the way everyone came together to support each other in good times and bad was something that touched both Bec and Keely.
 They were inspired to do something to help.